Upper Back Pain During Pregnancy – Causes & How to Relieve It

 - The back pain is accompanied by burning when you pee, and frequent urination– this may indicate a urinary tract infection.

-- The pain is severe and shows no signs of easing up even after a couple of weeks of trying remedies.
+- The pain is severe and shows no signs of easing up, even after a couple of weeks of trying remedies.

 - The pain is accompanied by a tingling sensation and loss of feeling in your extremities, which might indicate problems with the spinal nerves.

-Upper back pain in early pregnancy and pain during pregnancy in the second trimester or throughout the pregnancy can be prevented or alleviated by using home remedies and bringing changes in your lifestyle, so mothers need not worry about this too much.
-Pain in pregnancy in the third trimester can get extreme due the enlarged belly, so it is important to be aware of any unusual signs.
+Upper back pain in early pregnancy and pain during pregnancy in the second trimester or throughout the pregnancy can be prevented or alleviated by using home remedies and making changes in your lifestyle, so mothers need not worry about this too much.
+Pain in pregnancy in the third trimester can get extreme due to the enlarged belly, so it is important to be aware of any unusual signs.
 However, if the symptoms do not go away even after trying the remedies, you should pay a visit to the doctor.
 Is upper back pain a sign of labour?
 It could be, and a visit to the hospital is warranted if you experience contractions along with it.

-Also Read: Exercises to Get Rid of Back Pain during Pregnancy
+Back Pain during Pregnancy